 OSSE will provide DC Futures funding directly to each university.
 Universities are required to submit a completed payment request (invoice) for each DC Futures recipient each semester, with a detailed cost breakdown.

-OSSE provides payment requests (invoices) each semester with a list of awarded students to the universities, OSSE requests those completed payment request be returned by the university as soon as possible to avoid delays in students’ course scheduling timeline.
+OSSE provides payment requests (invoices) each semester to each participating university in the form of a list of accepted DC Futures participants (as indicated on the DC Futures participant’s application).
+OSSE requests the university review and confirm the enrollment and major of each DC Futures participant as soon as possible to avoid delays in students’ course scheduling timeline.
 Universities may then follow-up with a request for payment starting the day after the course add/drop deadline for that university each semester.
 To ensure payment is completed in a timely manner, OSSE will include with the original payment request language indicating that the university must submit final invoices no later than Feb.
 1 following the fall semester, and no later than Aug.
 1 following the spring/summer semester.

 OSSE is not responsible for a university’s failure to timely and/or properly request payment on behalf of a DC Futures recipient.
 It is the student’s responsibility to work with the university to ensure its timely and proper submission of their payment request.
 Untimely or improperly submitted payment requests may prevent an eligible student from receiving their DC Futures award or from receiving their award in a timely fashion.